 Ketchup with onions takes traditional ketchup and makes it extra zippy with onions, brown sugar, butter, and white vinegar.
-It’s sweet, tangy, and so delicious.
+Onion ketchup is sweet, tangy, and so delicious.

 My dad loved ketchup while we were growing up and it used to drive my mother crazy because he loved putting it on everything.
 I remember her complaining to him that he was unable to taste the food she made.